 1. Photograph a flower field

 With their rows of colourful blooms stretching as far as the eye can see, flower fields are one of the top photo opportunities in the Cotswolds in summer.
-The best known are the purple-hued fields of Cotswold Lavender near Snowshill, which are open from 14 June–6 August in 2023.
+The best known are the purple-hued fields of Cotswold Lavender near Snowshill, which are open from 14 June–4 August in 2024.

-There are also the confetti fields at the Real Flower Petal Confetti Co in Worcestershire (30 June–9 July) and wildflower and sunflower fields at Cotswold Farm Park (21 July–31 August).
+There are also the confetti fields at the Real Flower Petal Confetti Co in Worcestershire (late June–early July) and the Summer Flower Festival at Cotswold Farm Park (20 July– 31 August).

 The 102-mile (164km) route of the Cotswold Way National Trail is one of the most beautiful long-distance walking paths in the country, running between Chipping Campden and Bath past castles and country houses, churches and abbey ruins, scenic viewpoints and historic towns.